miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_docs/cisco/01-implementing-administering-cisco-solutions.md

   R1(config)# do ping 203.0.113.30 --> success from 198.51.100.2 to SRV2

-  SRV1# ping 203.0.113.30 --> failed from 10.10.2.20 to SRV2 (bcs no NAT in R1 and SRV2 can't get feedback to SRV1 which using private address)
+  SRV1# ping 203.0.113.30 --> failed from 10.10.2.20 to SRV2 (bcs no NAT in R1 and SRV2 can not get feedback to SRV1 which using private address)

   R1(config)# int e0/3
   R1(config-if)# ip nat outside